andrewfager/fb-ads-getting-started/README.md

 # How to Create a Brand Awareness Ad with the Facebook Marketing API

 ## Introduction
-In this repository ``ad_brand_awareness.py`` creates a Facebook Brand Awareness ad.
-What follows are the steps I used to setup and use the Marketing API to create the ad.
+In this repository I create creates a Facebook brand awareness ad using Python.
+What follows are the steps I followed to setup and use the Marketing API to do this.
 I hope someone finds this helpful for getting starting automatically creating and managing Facebook ads.

 ## Setup